-They elevate the heat and flavor to just about any dish.
-Spicy deliciousness!
+This condiment elevates the heat and flavor of just about any dish.

-Chile Toreados are typically made with serrano peppers and sliced onions, but some people will make them with Jalapeños or Chiles Güeros.
-Whatever floats your boat (or tickles your taste buds).
+Typically, they are made with serrano peppers and sliced onions, but some people will make them with Jalapeños or Chiles Güeros.

 You might also see them referred to as: